TheRealMarcusChiu/personal-website-2/content/_index.md

 +++
 # 👋 Hi there

 Welcome to my corner of the internet!
-This is where I share a mix of tinkering, arting, rambling, and traveling.
+This is where I share a mix of my tinkering, math, art, ramblings, and travels.

 — *Your Friendly Internet Neighbor*